groundcover-com/dynconf/pkg/listener/README.md

 # Dynamic Configuration Updater

-The `Dynamic Configuration Updater` listens on updates to a configuration file, merges them onto a default configuration, and notifies that the configuration has been updated.
+The `Dynamic Configuration Updater` listens on updates to a configuration file, merges them onto a base configuration, and notifies that the configuration has been updated.

 This works using [viper](github.com/spf13/viper)'s abilities to listen to file updates and to merge configurations.
 Using viper also allows further abilities.
 For example, if the `viper` object used is configured to have environment variables overrides, they will also override any dynamic configuration.